-The General Data Protection Regulation (GDPR) was created to improve data collection, processing, and usage for consumers who are too often bombarded with unwanted digital marketing and sales efforts.
+The General Data Protection Regulation (GDPR) was created to provide individuals more control over their personal data and to help ensure that personal data is adequately protected when it is collected, stored, and processed by businesses.
 Any company conducting business in the European Union (EU) must comply with the rules and regulations laid out by GDPR or risk facing hefty fines.

 Responsible business leaders should have a comprehensive understanding of GDPR, including what it is, how it relates to them, the most commonly asked questions about GDPR and data usage, and how to remain GDPR compliant with B2B marketing and sales.